-This website aims to bring you news on a weekly basis about small-scale renewable energy and microgeneration schemes, as well as energy efficiency projects being run by local authorities, community groups, small businesses and social housing providers.
+This website aims to bring you news about small-scale renewable energy and microgeneration schemes, as well as energy efficiency projects being run by local authorities, community groups, small businesses and social housing providers.
 We hope that when you learn about what is going on at the opposite end of the country you will be inspired to take action in your own community without having to re-invent the wheel.

 The Big Six